mrecos/SAA_R_Demo_2016/README.md

 Resoures specific to R in archaeology are not numerous, but there are a growing number of really great resources:
 - Nakoinz and Knitter's new book [Modelling Human Behaviour in Landscapes][mhbil] and its [assocaited GitHub site][mhbil_gh] with chapter by chapter R code!
-- Ben Marwick's [Archaeological Science Github page][MarwickGH] - A very extensve list of tools and resources
+- Ben Marwick's [Archaeological Science Github page][MarwickGH] - A very extensve list of tools and resources.
+A really great resource!
 - Stefano Costa's [Rchaeology Tutorials/wiki][stekoRchaeology] and [Github page][stekoRchaeologyGH] - Not updated for a number of years, but great information.
 - Mike Baxter's manuscript [Notes on Quantitative Archaeology and R][BaxterQuantArch] - Fantastic primer on stats for archaeology using R.
 - [Quantitative Archaeology][my blog] - My blog